 MATERION AND SYNOPTA GMBH PARTNER FOR SPACE SATELLITE SUCCESS

 Materion and Swiss-based Synopta GmbH have announced the successful completion of the latest satellite as part of the Copernicus Earth observation project—an initiative that monitors the changing conditions and general heath of the planet.
-Materion provided the advanced materials used in the optical communication system on board the satellites, including the most recent one that launched in August 2019.
+Materion provided the Electronic Materials used in the optical communication system on board the satellites, including the most recent one that launched in August 2019.